-We now know that we are made up of more bacteria than human cells, so our microbiome is critical.
+Each day, we learn more about the miraculous microbiome and the role that probiotics can play in human health.
 And, while you may already know about the benefits of probiotics for infants and for children, why wait until then?
-Baby can start benefiting from probiotics even before conception!
+Baby can start benefiting from probiotics even before conception — and mama can too.

 Are Probiotics During Pregnancy Safe?